fffmath/fffmath.github.io/_pages/miscellaneous.md

 1. Generalized Implicit Factorization Problem [[slides]](../assets/slides/gifp.pdf)

-    - [August 18, 2023] 30th Selected Areas in Cryptography, University of New Brunswick
+    - [August 18, 2023] 30th Selected Areas in Cryptography, University of New Brunswick, Canada
-    - [December 24, 2023] AI for Math 理论探索与工程应用研讨会, Institute of Automation, Chinese of Academy of Sciences
+    - [December 24, 2023] AI for Math 理论探索与工程应用研讨会, Institute of Automation, Chinese of Academy of Sciences, China

 Feel free to click around and get to know me better through these different facets of my life!